 We’ve hand-picked these well-priced tours and day trips that you can reserve before you get to Munich.
 And you should book such tours in advance, as they tend to book up full during the busy Oktoberfest dates:

 - Munich 3-Hour Bike Tour – This is a great option to cover much more ground in Munich than the walking tour.
 Take to two wheels and pedal your way across town and through Munich’s parks and beer gardens.
-You can book this 3-hour bike tour for only €29 on GetYourGuide.
-But if you stay with Stoke Travel, they offer a similar bike tour for €25.
+You can book this 3-hour bike tour for only €34 on GetYourGuide.

-- Bavarian Beer and Food Evening Tour – What better time and place to learn all about Bavarian beer and food (€47).
+- Bavarian Beer and Food Evening Tour – What better time and place to learn all about Bavarian beer and food (€63).
 This highly-rated tour provides private access to the Oktoberfest museum, followed by generous amounts of beer and German food, to learn all about the local traditions, all while enjoying the beer.
-No wonder it gets such great reviews.
-See latest reviews and check availability on Viator.
+No wonder it gets such great reviews!
+See the latest reviews and check availability on Viator.

 - Neuschwanstein Castle – Take a ride into the Alps to see the famed castle that became the inspiration for Sleeping Beauty.
 This is arguably the best day trip you can take from Munich.
-Many tours go out to this scenic site, yet we found the most affordable option to be this €59 tour on GetYourGuide, which currently boasts over 1,000 excellent reviews!
+Many tours go out to this scenic site, yet we found the most affordable option to be this €72 tour on GetYourGuide, which currently boasts over 1,000 excellent reviews!

 Transportation to Oktoberfest on a Budget